Jorge Ferrer: Major works and ideas

-He sees central for our times “the emergence of a more feminine and organic spirituality, as well as the recovery of the authentically feminine.”
-His first book, Revisioning Transpersonal Theory, was published in 2001 shortly after a preview by Tarnas arguing that the book represented a “new birth in freedom” for transpersonal psychology.
+He sees central for our times "the emergence of a more feminine and organic spirituality, as well as the recovery of the authentically feminine".
+His first book, Revisioning Transpersonal Theory, was published in 2001 shortly after a preview by Tarnas arguing that the book represented a "new birth in freedom" for transpersonal psychology.

 In 2008 Ferrer coedited with Jacob H. Sherman The Participatory Turn, an anthology where they brought participatory thinking to bear on critical issues of contemporary religious studies.
 Ferrer and Sherman were joined in these efforts by influential scholars of religious studies such as William B. Barnard, William C. Chittick, Lee Irwin, Beverly Lanzetta, and Donald Rothberg.

 In 2017 Ferrer published Participation and the Mystery, applying his participatory approach to a variety of disciplines and critical issues, from integral practice to the question of supernatural claims, from entheogenic visions to the graduate teaching of mysticism, and from religious pluralism to integral education.

-Ferrer’s most recent work, Love and Freedom (2022) is focused on the area of sexuality and intimate relationships.
+Ferrer's book Love and Freedom (2022) is focused on the area of sexuality and intimate relationships.
 In the same way that the transgender movement deconstructed the gender binary, Ferrer proposed that a parallel step should be taken with the monogamy/polyamory relational style binary.
 He coined the term novogamy to refer to a diverse array of relational options beyond the mono/poly binary.